 The fight is held at Madison Square Garden, in front of some 19 thousand.
 With Sugar Ray retired, the World Middleweight title is vacant – the winner will take it.

 Ninth round, Turpin gets a couple good shots in, regains confidence.
-He comes at “Bobo” with a left hook, but Olson slips it.
+He throws the big left hook, but Olson slips it.
 Turpin comes at him with a right, but gets caught with a left hook of Olson’s.
 Back against the ropes, four, five, six big punches from Olson, no answer from Turpin.
 Randy gets off the ropes, throws his right but can’t land it.
 Back to the ropes and it’s left, right, left, right from Olson and Turpin goes down.
 He beats the count and the round is over.

 Turpin’s caught on the ropes with another left hook in the tenth and is down for the second time.
 Round 11, bang-bang, double-jab from “Bobo”, putting Turpin on the ropes again.
 Turpin gets away, only to be caught with a brutal belly shot, and he’s leaning, leaning.
 It goes on like this, Turpin being held up, Olson moving in, working it.
 Randy does get a good round off in the thirteenth, avoids punishment and dishes out some of his own, but it’s late.

-In the final round, Turpin lets it hang out, goes for the knockout, but he just can’t land the shot he needs.
+In the final round, a desperate Turpin goes for the knockout, but he just can’t land the big shot he needs.
 He takes the round, and there’s some pride in that, but the night is Olson’s.

 “If I had been in my natural mental state, I could have stopped him about the eighth round.
 But I’ve had so many personal troubles recently, I wasn’t myself.”
 That’s Turpin after the fight.
 He says Olson is no Sugar Ray.